latelierco/vue-google-identify/README.md

 If you don't need scope (or using only `email, profile, and openid`) and you were previously using `gapi.auth2.authorize` [`id_token`](https://developers.google.com/identity/sign-in/web/reference#gapiauth2authorizeresponse), you will need to use [Authentification Google Sign-in Button](https://developers.google.com/identity/gsi/web/guides/overview) that now return a [`credential`](https://developers.google.com/identity/gsi/web/reference/js-reference#CredentialResponse) (instead of [`id_token`](https://developers.google.com/identity/sign-in/web/reference#gapiauth2authorizeresponse) (wrapper here in `<GoogleSignIn />)).

 ### Authorization
-If you need any other [scope](https://developers.google.com/identity/protocols/oauth2/scopes) you probably will need to implement one of the 2 following flow:
+If you need any other [scope](https://developers.google.com/identity/protocols/oauth2/scopes) you probably will need to implement one of the 2 following flows:
 #### 1. [OAuth 2.0 authorization code flow (or Code Model)](https://developers.google.com/identity/oauth2/web/guides/use-code-model)
 Your server calls Google APIs on a user's behalf.
+You were sending a `offlineCode` to your backend.
 You will need to use [initCodeClient](https://developers.google.com/identity/oauth2/web/reference/js-reference#google.accounts.oauth2.initCodeClient) (wrapped here in method `requestAccessToken`) that returns a [`code`](https://developers.google.com/identity/oauth2/web/reference/js-reference#CodeClient).

 #### 2. [OAuth 2.0 implicit grant flow (or Token Model)](https://developers.google.com/identity/oauth2/web/guides/use-token-model)
 The browser calls Google APIs.
+No backend were needed.
 You will need to use [initTokenClient](https://developers.google.com/identity/oauth2/web/reference/js-reference#google.accounts.oauth2.initTokenClient) (wrapped here in method `requestCode`) that returns an [`access_token`](https://developers.google.com/identity/oauth2/web/reference/js-reference#TokenResponse).

 ## Setup